caioguge/Desafio-Instagram/README.md

 # Clone this repository
 $ https://github.com/caioguge/Desafio-Instagram.git

-# o to the project root and run the following command in the console to get the necessary dependencies
+# Go to the project root and run the following command in the console to get the necessary dependencies
 $ flutter pub get

 # Run the application with the command